inmite/android-selector-chapek/README.md

 | _windowfocused   		| state_window_focused 	|

-### Wishlist
+## Wishlist

  - UI which will tell you which selectors will be generated
  - possibility to change naming mapping

 _Pull requests are welcomed!_

-### Why 'Chapek'?
+## Why 'Chapek'?

 <img src="http://upload.wikimedia.org/wikipedia/commons/b/bd/Karel-capek.jpg" width="60"  align="right"/>

 [Karel Čapek](http://en.wikipedia.org/wiki/Karel_%C4%8Capek) was a famous Czech writer, inventor of the word 'robot'.
-The word comes from Czech word 'robota', which means 'manual hard labor'.
+The word comes from Czech word 'robota', which means 'hard manual labor'.
 As with Čapek's robots, this plugin will remove your unnecessary manual labor.